Smart Bark is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 Easy to clean it can be machine washed in cold water and tumble dried at low temperature.

-Suitable for a variety of breeds, it comes in four sizes: small, medium, large and extra large - which will completely cover your back seat !
+Suitable for a variety of breeds, it comes in four sizes: small, medium, large and extra large - which will completely cover your back seat or your sofa!

 A harness is generally considered to be the safest choice of car restraint for dogs but may not necessarily be the right choice for your first car journey.